joey711/phyloseq-demo/Restroom-Biogeography.md

 ```

 ```
-## [1] "Tue Apr 30 17:42:09 2013"
+## [1] "Tue Apr 30 23:36:31 2013"
 ```

 <img src="http://www.plosone.org/article/info:doi/10.1371/journal.pone.0028132.g003/largerimage" width="750px" />

-**(Figure 3 in orig Tue Apr 30 17:47:45 2013
+**(Figure 3 in orig Tue Apr 30 23:36:31 2013
-Light blue indicates low abundance while dark blue indicates high abundance of taxa. **Panel A** Although skin-associated taxa (Propionibacteriaceae, Corynebacteriaceae, Staphylococcaceae and Streptococcaceae) were abundant on all surfaces, they were relatively more abundant on surfaces routinely touched with hands. **Panel B** Gut-associated taxa (Clostridiales, Clostridiales group XI, Ruminococcaceae, Lachnospiraceae, Prevotellaceae and Bacteroidaceae) were most abundant on toilet surfaces. **Panel C** Although soil-associated taxa (Rhodobacteraceae, Rhizobiales, Microbacteriaceae and Nocardioidaceae) were in low abundance on all restroom surfaces, they were relatively more abundant on the floor of the restrooms we surveyed.
+surfaces, they were relatively more abundant on surfaces routinely touched with hands. **Panel B** Gut-associated taxa (Clostridiales, Clostridiales group XI, Ruminococcaceae, Lachnospiraceae, Prevotellaceae and Bacteroidaceae) were most abundant on toilet surfaces. **Panel C** Although soil-associated taxa (Rhodobacteraceae, Rhizobiales, Microbacteriaceae and Nocardioidaceae) were in low abundance on all restroom surfaces, they were relatively more abundant on the floor of the restrooms we surveyed.
 Figure not drawn to scale.
 You can also check out [this image at the original article](http://www.ncbi.nlm.nih.gov/core/lw/2.0/html/tileshop_pmc/tileshop_pmc_inline.html?title=Click%20on%20image%20to%20zoom&p=PMC3&id=3223236_pone.0028132.g003.jpg).